 - Fewer incidences of “leakage.”
 After childbirth, women may experience occasional urine leakage, known as “stress urinary incontinence,” which occurs when laughing, sneezing, or making other similar movements.
 If you experience this symptom and are scheduled for a full tummy tuck, I can use a small amount of soft tissue to partially obstruct the bladder, reducing incidences of bladder leakage.
 This type of procedure is quite safe, extremely effective, and not achievable with a mini tummy tuck.
 Watch the video here to learn more about the differences between the 2 procedures:

 - Hernia relief.
 Hernias come in many different iterations, but the most common version is a ventral hernia.
 This common condition develops when abdominal or gastrointestinal tissue breaks through the abdominal wall.
 Although many people with hernias may not feel symptoms, some experience pain or a visible bulge.
 Occasionally, the tissue can become trapped in the hole, which has the potential to become quite serious.
 Hernias require surgical repair—and a highly experienced plastic surgeon can perform hernia repair at same time as a tummy tuck.

 - Easier exercise.
 It sounds almost too good to be true.
 But anyone with excess skin or fat around the abdomen knows that this extra bulk can make working out uncomfortable and difficult.
 With more improved abdominal tone and shape, activities such as running, swimming, and cycling can become downright fun (we promise).

 While the most popular outcome of a tummy tuck is to dramatically change your appearance, its lesser-known benefits can be the difference between merely looking good and feeling better than you have in years.

-See your potential for beautiful results in my before-and-after photo gallery.
+See your potential for beautiful results in my before-and-after gallery.

-When you’re ready to schedule your consultation, or if you’d simply like more information, visit our contact page or call us directly at [phone.
+When you’re ready to schedule your consultation, or if you’d simply like more information, visit our contact page or call us at (239) 201-4938.